 Hire enough of the right people

-Give your call center agents the right tools and training
+Give your call centre agents the right tools and training

 If your agents are struggling to answer queries and frequently transfer calls to others, it’s time to evaluate the training you’ve given and the resources you’ve provided.
 If agents can’t find the right information, that takes up valuable call time – and if they don’t know what to do, this will negatively impact agent productivity.
 Automated post-call summaries can shorten the amount of time spent on administration and redirect agent efforts towards customer experience.